Kostoulas, A. & Mercer, S. (2018, to appear). TESOL researchers reflecting on complexity. Theory and Practice in Second

-- These are, respectively, the introduction and ending to the edited collection entitled Language Teacher Psychology.
+- These are, respectively, the introduction and ending to the Language Teacher Psychology edited collection.

 Kostoulas, A. and Lämmerer, A. (2018).
 ‘Making the transition into teacher education: Resilience as a process of growth’.
 In Mercer S. and Kostoulas, A. (eds) Language Teacher Psychology.
 Bristol: Multilingual Matters.

 - In this chapter, which also appears in Language Teacher Psychology, Anita Lämmerer and I look into the construct of resilience, i.e. the ability people have to bounce back after adversity.

 - In the chapter, we put forward a conceptualisation of resilience as an emergent process, which comes into being from the interaction of trait-like characteristics, relationships and learned coping strategies.